-\begin{itemize}[leftmargin=*] \item \textbf{What is the definition of bias?
-Does this definition align with normative definitions of harm?} The paper defines gender bias in coreference resolution as the instance when a system associates pronouns to occupations that are dominated by the pronoun's associated gender more accurately than occupations \textit{not} dominated by that gender.
+\begin{itemize}[leftmargin=*] \item \textbf{What is the stated definition of bias?
+How does this definition align with normative definitions of harm?} The paper defines gender bias in coreference resolution as the instance when a system associates pronouns to occupations that are dominated by the pronoun's associated gender more accurately than occupations \textit{not} dominated by that gender.
 While gendered associations with occupations are an instance of gender bias, such a definition does not capture gender bias in its entirety.
-The metric is defined to measure occupational perception of different genders, which is associated with representational harms. \item \textbf{What language and culture (if any) is the bias and measure relevant in?} English language. \item \textbf{If a demographic attribute is split into groups for measurement of bias, how many groups have been considered?} Gender binary (male and female) is considered in this measure. \item \textbf{What types of social biases or stereotype are evaluated?
-What other types can the metric be extended to?} The paper evaluates the association of \textit{binary} gender (\textit{man}, \textit{woman}) to its corresponding occupational stereotypes, e.g. 90\% of nurses are women in the occupation statistics used for WinoBias \cite{zhao2018gender}.
-While the dataset limits the metric to the previously defined gender bias, the method of calculating the absolute difference of pro-stereotyped and anti-stereotyped conditions could easily be generalized to other primary and secondary demographic dimensions. \item \textbf{What is the source of bias that is measured?} The paper highlights two sources of gender bias: \textit{training data bias} and \textit{resource bias}.
+The metric is defined to measure occupational perception of different genders, which is associated with representational harms. \item \textbf{What language and culture is the bias and measure most relevant to?} English language in the United States \item \textbf{If a demographic attribute is split into groups for measurement of bias, how many groups have been considered?} Gender binary (male and female) is considered in this measure. \item \textbf{What is the source of bias that is measured?} The paper highlights two sources of gender bias: \textit{training data bias} and \textit{resource bias}.
 Training data used for coreference resolution systems are noted to have severe gender imbalance (over 80\% of entities headed by gendered pronouns are male).
-Pre-trained word embeddings which serve as an auxiliary resource for WinoBias \cite{zhao2018gender} have been shown to contain gender bias as well (“\textit{men}” is closer to “\textit{programmer}” than “\textit{woman}”).
-The paper also mentions a gender statistics corpus (i.e. \textit{Gender Lists}) as a resource that contains an uneven number of gendered contexts in which a noun phrase is observed. \item \textbf{What tasks or applications is this bias metric useful for?} Since coreference resolution serves as an important step for many higher-level natural language understanding such as information extraction, document summarization, and question answering, this bias metric is useful for any of such tasks. \end{itemize}
+Pre-trained word embeddings which serve as an auxiliary resource for WinoBias \citep{zhao2018gender} have been shown to contain gender bias as well (“\textit{men}” is closer to “\textit{programmer}” than “\textit{woman}”).
+The paper also mentions a gender statistics corpus (i.e. \textit{Gender Lists}) as a resource that contains an uneven number of gendered contexts in which a noun phrase is observed. \item \textbf{What tasks or applications is this bias measure useful for?} Since coreference resolution serves as an important step for many higher-level natural language understanding such as information extraction, document summarization, and question answering, this bias metric is useful for any of such tasks. \end{itemize}